xanderhendriks/rpi-embedded-target-action-runner/README.md

 ## Overview
 In this lab, we will add system testing.
 These are tests that communicate with the target running the code that was build as part of running the pipeline.

 In the case of the sample application we only have 1 fake sensor to read.
 As the device doesn't publish the value of the sensor in any way, there is no way for the system test to access the value.
 For ease of testing and debugging it is good practice to add an interface that allows functions to be executed on the target device.
 This allows for faster testing by forcing things to happen in a shorter timespan than required for normal operation.
-Think of an IoT product only advertising every 15 minutes.
+Think of an IoT product only advertising every couple of minutes or hours.

 Our sample application has a very basic interface for this.
 It uses the same serial interface we have seen working in the terminal before.
 Try it by running the code and typing the characters v and s in the terminal.
-The device will respond with the version information and its sensror value.
+The device will respond with the version information and its sensor value.
 These are the commands we'll use in the system test to verify the code.

 ## Instructions